cgardesey/BAMS/README.md

 Contributions to the Biometric Attendance Management System project are welcome and encouraged!
 If you find any bugs, have feature requests, or want to contribute enhancements, please open a new issue or submit a pull request.

-If you're looking to integrate with hardware project, make sure to check out the the repository corresponding to the [arduino project](https://github.com/cgardesey/BAMS) for detailed instructions.
+If you're looking to integrate with hardware project, make sure to check out the the repository corresponding to the [arduino project](https://github.com/cgardesey/bams_firmware) for detailed instructions.

 When contributing to this repository, please first discuss the changes you wish to make with the project maintainers via issues or email.

 ## License

-ProductTrader project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use it as a reference or starting point for your own projects.